sauravsingh3021/4_bit_Up_Down_Counter/README.md

 ## 💡 How to Use

-1. Run the design and testbench on your favorite Verilog simulator (e.g., ModelSim, Icarus Verilog).
+1. Run the design and testbench on your favorite Verilog simulator.
 2. Or simulate online using the EDA Playground link above.

----

-## 🛠️ Requirements (If Running Locally)

-- Verilog simulator such as ModelSim, Icarus Verilog, or others.
-- Optional: VS Code with Verilog extension for editing.

----

-## 📁 Repository Structure